 Health: This is a malarial area.

-Communication: There is wi-fi internet access and cellphone reception.
+Communication: There is Wi-Fi internet access and mobile phone reception.

 It is possible to visit the nearby Mararianta School, which has been completely rebuilt and developed with funds generated by Governors Camp and the BBC.
 This establishment provides education for students who walk up to 10km through the bush each day.